 “How’s lunch fellas,” Charlie Daniels asked with a knowing smile on her full red lips as she greeted the two men who were about to make her wildest dreams come true.

 “Great, Ms. Daniels.”
 Rob said around a jaw full of food.
 “We thought we’d grab a bite while we waited for a lull.”
 Charlie looked fondly over her beautifully decorated restaurant.
-Every table was taken and there was a line that stretched down the center aisle halfway to the door.
+Every table was taken and there was a line that stretched down the center aisle all the way to the front door.

 “Mm-hm,” Charlie said watching the men attack their plates as if the food was going to run away.
 “Sounds like a plan fellas, and the name is Charlie, you hear?”
 Both men nodded in unison, jaws still jumping as they stuffed their faces.
 They hadn’t stopped eating since they’d arrived.
 “But, truth be told, this is about the best lull you’re going to get,” Charlie said looking around the room again.